front-end-by-rimantas/18-grupe-portfolio-martin/README.md

 ### 18a group personal website project

-This project is for educational porpuses only.
+This project is for educational purposes only.
 Pull requests are welcome, but priority for real-life students!
 Thank you for your cooperation!

 Site published at https://front-end-by-rimantas.github.io/18-grupe-portfolio-martin/